Moving to the UK: Relocation Guide

 • Police Registration within 7 days of arrival in the UK

-For employees to find the police force responsible for their local area, they can find them here by inserting their UK postcode.
+For employees to find the police force responsible for their local area, they can find them on the police website by inserting their UK postcode.

 What is a BRP card